 The multi-layered architecture of OPC UA provides a “future proof” framework.
 Innovative technologies and methodologies such as new transport protocols, security algorithms, encoding standards, or application-services can be incorporated into OPC UA while maintaining backwards compatibility for existing products.
 UA products built today will work with the products of tomorrow.

 The OPC UA information modeling framework turns data into information.
 With complete object-oriented capabilities, even the most complex multi-level structures can be modeled and extended.
-Data-types and structures are defined in profiles.
-For example, the existing OPC Classic specifications were modeled into UA profiles which can also be extended by other organizations:

 Learn how other standards organizations are leveraging OPC UA through collaborations with the OPC Foundation.